Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 Damp Wood Termites

-The Drywood Termite is rare to find Michigan and, like the Damp Wood Termite, only arrives through the shipment of lumber and furniture from the West Coast.
-These termites are most commonly found in Southwestern part of the U.S. As their name suggests, mainly thrive in dry wood such as foundations and window and door frames.
+The drywood termite is rare to find Michigan and, like the damp wood termite, only arrives through the shipment of lumber and furniture from the West Coast.
+These termites are most commonly found in the Southwestern part of the U.S. As their name suggests, mainly thrive in dry wood such as foundations and window and door frames.

-The Eastern Subterranean Termites are wood destroyers that go through a complete metamorphosis.
+The Eastern subterranean are wood destroyers that go through a complete metamorphosis.
 They can have wings or be wingless, forming free-standing mud tubes in basements or crawlspaces on the interior or exterior of the foundation.
-Eastern Subterranean Termites are a colony species that nest under the foundation and tunnel up to the house as a result.
+This is a colony species that nest under the foundation and tunnel up to the house as a result.
 They can enter through a crack 1/32 inch wide.
 They require moist soil conditions and can communicate through their pheromones and trophallaxis.
 It typically takes 2-3 years for a new colony to become established and they usually lay 6-12 eggs to batch.